gitbls/sdm/README.md

 * `losetup -d /dev/loopX` deletes the loop device /dev/loopX (e.g., /dev/loop0).
 You may need to do this to finish cleaning up from dangling mounts (which you do first, before deleting the loop device).

 * If your system doesn't have enough loop devices, you can increase the number by adding max_loop=n on end of /boot/cmdline.txt and reboot.

+## Known Restrictions and Issues

+* sdm uses the single mount point /mnt/sdm, so there can only be one copy of sdm active at once.
+* sdm must be run as root.
+* sdm has only been tested on RasPiOS Buster 32-bit and 64-bit (beta).